There's only one moment

 Verhoef also has a series called Flowers in Ice.
 The roses, tulips and other flowers do not seem real.
 One piece, Water-in-Fire, astounds the viewer.
-Ice crystals are in the foreground and columns of red stand tall behind them.
+Water droplets are in the foreground and columns of red stand tall behind them.

 “There is just one chance to take the right photo,” she says.

 “I have been following courses in the field of analog photography quite early.
 My photos are not edited afterwards.
 No Photoshop for me, just one chance to make the picture I have in mind.
 This is the creative and artistic challenge for me.
 There is only one chance to capture the perfect light, the intended aspect ratio, the proper contrast.”

 This visual artist does not waste her chances.